HydrologyFrankfurt/ReWaterGAP/docs/index.rst

     :class-container: sd-text-center

     .. grid-item-card:: Getting started
-        :img-top: images/index_getting_started.svg
+        :img-top: images/getting_started.svg
         :class-card: intro-card
         :shadow: md

-        New to *pandas*?
+        New to *ReWaterGAP*?
 Check out the getting started guides.
-They contain an introduction to *pandas'* main concepts and links to additional tutorials.
+They contain an introduction to *ReWaterGAP's* main concepts and links to additional tutorials.

         +++